waimea-cjmooney/200-DTD-assesment/Development.md

 ### 20/5/24

+Today I worked on the general flowchart of the website.
+I sent a screenshot of this version to Jess for requested changes that she wanted.

 ![Flowchart V1](developmentImages/FlowchartV1.png)

-Today I worked on the general flowchart of the website.

 ### DATE HERE